dzirbel/Engine/README.md

 # Using the Engine

 The Engine is functional software that gives desktop Java applications some amount of graphics support.
 To include the Engine in a program, simply include the most recent jar binary, which can be found in the [root repository folder](http://www.github.com/zirbinator/Engine) named "Engine X.X.XX.jar".
-To download it, click on the name and then select "View Raw".
-I apologize for the inconvenience; github has recently removed Downloads and I have not yet moved to an external host.
+To download, either select the file and "View Raw" or download the entire repository as a zip and extract it.

 ## Images